 Students can view their payment due dates at the myWor-Wic portal.
 Students who do not make their monthly payments within seven days of each due date are charged a \$25 late payment fee.
-Students who have not paid in full before the end of the term cannot obtain grades or transcripts, register for classes or participate in commencement until full payment is made.
 Dropping or withdrawing from a course does not eliminate the student's financial obligations to the college.